The Bankrate promise

 - Certain natural disasters, like floods and earthquakes, are excluded from a standard homeowners insurance policy and may require separate, specialized coverage.

 Homeowners insurance exists to help cover one of your largest investments.
 At its most basic level, home insurance provides financial protection against various perils or damaging events that may affect your home, such as theft, fire, storms and incidents that happen on your property.
 Taken further, it also covers your personal belongings, additional living expenses in certain situations, and even legal fees if a guest was hurt in your home or you damaged someone else’s property.

 If you have a mortgage, your lender will require you to carry homeowners insurance.
 When you purchase a homeowners insurance policy, you pay either a monthly or annual fee.
 While it might seem like homeowners insurance is very costly, there are a wide variety of affordable options for every coverage need and budget.

-The average annual cost of homeowners insurance in the U.S. is $1,312 based on a home with a dwelling coverage limit of $250,000.
+According to rates gathered from Quadrant Information Services, the average annual cost of homeowners insurance in the U.S. is $1,383 based on a home with a dwelling coverage limit of $250,000.
 Several types of coverage are included in most standard policies to ensure your home insurance financially protects you in certain situations: